Cartier & Van Cleef Yellow Gold Bracelets

 Van Cleef & Arpels Flowerlace

-Tiffany’s yellow gold occupies a distinct space—cleaner, lighter, and more reflective than Cartier’s, yet less citrus-bright than Van Cleef’s.
+Tiffany’s yellow gold occupies a distinct space — cleaner and more reflective than Cartier’s, yet less citrus-bright than Van Cleef’s.

 Tiffany & Co.
 Knot Bracelet